atmajs/atma-io/readme.md

     .File('myscript.js')
     .write(javascriptCode);

-// or we can enable markdown reader, so that we receive parsed md into html
+// or we can enable markdown reader, so that we receive html from parsed markdown

 var html = new io.File('readme.md').read();

 ```

-### File Handler
+### File Handler / Virtual Files

 Define via RegExp a File Handler to process read/writes etc. In this way virtual files could be defined.